-The ReactOS VirtualBox install procedure gives a Free (GPL) Windows replacement that can use USB devices.
-Sometimes one needs to use a Windows VM when USB devices are required, since WINE does not yet support USB devices without considerable hacking.
+ReactOS gives a Free (GPL) Windows replacement that can use USB devices.
+Sometimes one needs to use a Windows VM when USB devices are required since WINE does not yet support USB devices without considerable hacking.

-- create a new VM with name “ReactOS”, which should auto-populate needed settings, including VM for Windows 2003, 32-bit
+- create a new VM with name “ReactOS”, which should auto-populate needed settings

 - when installing, use FAT file system instead of buggy, experimental BTRFS at this time.